Ota Šik: Political career

 The connections that Šik made at Mauthausen proved useful in his post-war political career.
 In the early 1960s he attempted to persuade the hardline president, Novotný, into loosening his rigid adherence to central planning, which had been crippling the economy. Šik, who by this point was an economics professor and member of the Communist party, wanted to bring market elements into central planning, to relax price controls and to promote private enterprise in the hope of kickstarting the stagnant economic climate.
 It was around this point that Šik was elected to the party's central committee and was made head of the economics institute at the Czech Academy of Sciences.

 Šik's reforms were launched in 1967, before Dubček came to power, but were heavily watered down by party apparatchiks who worried about losing control of the factories.
 The only palpable, and certainly the most popular, result of the reforms was the appearance of private taxis on the streets of Prague.
 In December 1967, at a party meeting that was a precursor to Dubček's rise to power a month later, Šik publicly denounced Novotný's regime.
 He demanded a fundamental change to the Communist system and a new leadership, two decades before Mikhail Gorbachev he announced that economic reform could not be separated from fundamental political change.
 By this point Czechoslovakia had the lowest growth rates in the Soviet bloc, whereas previously it had been the economic backbone of the Habsburg empire.

 Following Dubček's election as First Secretary of the Communist Party of Czechoslovakia, Šik was made a deputy prime minister in April 1968 and he was the architect of the economics section of Dubček's action programme. Šik claimed that if his policies were followed then Czechoslovakia would be on an economic par with neighbouring Austria within four years.
-However these plans were never followed out after the Prague Spring was brutally ended in August of the same year by the tanks of the Soviet army.
+However these plans were never carried out after the Prague Spring was brutally ended in August of the same year by Soviet army intervention.